gwdg/pub-2025-ksi/Readme.md

-# Slurm Kubernetes Integration based on Kind
+# Kubernetes Slurm Integration based on Kind

-This repository covers our approach for integrating Kubernetes and Slurm.
-This approach uses Kind (Kubernetes in Docker).
-Kind supports rootless Podman that is a valid choice for HPC use cases.
+This repository covers running Kubernetes workloads in a Slurm cluster.
+This approach uses Kind (Kubernetes in Docker) to set up temporary Kubernetes clusters.
+Kind supports rootless Podman that is a [valid choice for HPC use cases](https://www.redhat.com/en/blog/podman-paves-road-running-containerized-hpc-applications-exascale-supercomputers).

 ## Prerequisites